Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-22-warhorse-pt4-fourth-year.md

 Ava paused in the middle of sipping her own drink.
 "Okay...?"

-"So, a man goes to see the doctor, and he says *'Doctor, I really need your help.
-I’ve been feeling so bleak and depressed lately, I don’t know what to do!''* The doctor smiles and says. *'I know just what you need.
+"So, a man goes to see the doctor, and he says '*Doctor, I really need your help.
+I’ve been feeling so bleak and depressed lately, I don’t know what to do!''* The doctor smiles and says. '*I know just what you need.
 The Great Pagliacci is in town this week, the funniest clown who ever lived!
 Go see him, and you will see that everything is alright.'"*

 "A funny clown?
 Impossible."
 Ava noted.

 "Ahahaha."
 Sean enunciated the dry laugh.
-"Anyway, the man just breaks down in tears right there in the office. *'But doctor!'* he cries: *'I AM the Great Pagliacci!'"*
+"Anyway, the man just breaks down in tears right there in the office. '*But doctor!'* he cries: '*I AM the Great Pagliacci!'"*

 What Ava produced in reaction wasn’t really a *laugh.* It was too short, and the amusement behind it was the quiet humour of bitter recognition, but it seemed to please Sean nonetheless, who shuffled a little closer.